TimSC/primordial/README.md

 ## License

 In the year 2000, Jason had released this code under GNU Library or Lesser General Public License version 2.0 (LGPLv2) to http://www.egroups.com/files/plife-design/ at Robert Pollak's request.
+In 2021, Jason and Tim Sheerman-Chase agreed to relicense the code as "LGPLv2 or later", so we can be compatible with the current GNU licenses.